ibm-cloud-docs/account/ts_accessing.md

 {: tsResolve}

   * Check for filters or settings in your email program that delete email or route email to a location other than your inbox.
-  * Make sure your spam filter or security software is allowing emails with links through to your email address.
+  * Make sure that your spam filter or security software is allowing emails with links through to your email address.
   * Contact your email provider or administrator to ask them to check for any configuration that blocks email from `ibmacct@iam.ibm.com`.

 After you unblock the confirmation email, go to the [{{site.data.keyword.Bluemix_notm}} console](https://{DomainName}){: new_window} ![External link icon](../icons/launch-glyph.svg "External link icon") and log in.
 Click **Resend** to send another confirmation email to the email address that is associated with your IBMid.